Skip to main content

 Build

-The Roll Ball Seated Hamstrings Active is an active bodyweight exercise performed in a seated position using a ball under the legs.
-Unlike passive stretching, the setup requires you to move the legs against light resistance while maintaining an upright, supported posture, making it a controlled strength–mobility hybrid.
+The Roll Ball Seated Hamstrings Active is performed in a seated position using a ball placed under the legs.
+Unlike passive stretching, the exercise requires you to actively move the legs against light resistance while maintaining an upright posture, creating a controlled strength-mobility hybrid that targets the hamstrings.

 This exercise fits well into warm-ups, activation blocks, and lower-body recovery sessions, especially for athletes who need hamstring engagement without high load.
-Compared to static stretches or floor-based curls, it allows more awareness and control while keeping overall stress low.
+It allows more awareness and control than static stretches or machine-based curls while keeping overall joint stress low.

 1. Sit on the floor with legs straight out in front and place the heels on top of a stability ball.